DHI/DataCatalogue/README.md

 ## Current Limitations
 Currently supports MIKE dfsu files only
-Element types limited to triangles and quadrilaterals Single file conversion (no batch processing yet)
+Element types limited to triangles and quadrilaterals

 ## Future Development

 ### Planned features:
-* Batch processing capabilities
+* conversion back zarr2mike (works for 2d already)
+* embedded data storage as alternative to raw data.
+Should this be in zarr or as a new file format?
 * Advanced querying and filtering
-* Statistics in Zarr
+* Statistics from Zarr
-* conversion back zarr2mike
-* leverage mikeio plotting after conversion back
+* leverage mikeio plotting (e.g. https://holoviews.org/user_guide/Geometry_Data.html) after conversion back

 * Export capabilities to other formats
 * Support for additional MIKE file formats (MIKE SHE, FEFLOW)